Debra Kolste: Early life and career

 Debra Kolste was born in the small city of O'Neill, Nebraska.
 She was co-valedictorian on her graduation from Kimball County High School.
-She went on to study at the University of Nebraska and received her bachelor's degree in medical technology in 1975.
+She went on to study at the University of Nebraska–Lincoln and received her bachelor's degree in medical technology in 1975.

 She and her husband, Rex, a medical doctor, moved to Colby, Kansas, where they started a medical clinic.
 In 1984, they purchased a grain farm in Colby, which Kolste still owns and operates.
 In 1994, they sold their clinic in Colby and moved to Janesville, Wisconsin, where they both were employed by Mercy Health.
 Since then, Kolste has been employed as a medical technologist in the Mercy Health system.

 In Janesville, Kolste quickly became involved in local school affairs as her children matriculated through the Janesville public schools.
 She joined the parent–teacher association and, in 2000, she was elected to the local School Board.
 She served three three-year terms on the board, leaving office in 2009; she was president of the board for the 2007–2008 session.